 The horizontal principles; EU Charter of Fundamental rights, gender equality, non-discrimination and accessibility as well as sustainable development, are considered core values for all involved programme stakeholders, including project beneficiaries.
 In order to be eligible for funding, project beneficiaries will need to reflect in the application form whether they are neutral or have a positive contribution to these principles.
+For instance, project management and activities in line with the European Pillar of Social Rights are examples of positive contribution.
 This will be followed up in the monitoring of project implementation.
 It is expected that the projects will foster a positive contribution to these horizontal principles.